Contact homology and virtual fundamental cycles: Gluing

-Now we consider the Newton--Picard iteration starting at $(\kappa_g^\infty)_{g_i}^0$, with limit $(\kappa_g^\infty)_{g_i}^\infty\in\F_{g_i}^{-1}(0)$.
-By uniform contraction of the iteration and \eqref{gtogipregluingest}, we conclude that $\|(\kappa_g^\infty)_{g_i}^0-(\kappa_g^\infty)_{g_i}^\infty\|_{k,2,\delta}\to 0$.
-It thus follows that:
+Now we consider the Newton--Picard iteration starting at $(\kappa_\g^\infty)_{\g_i}^0$, with limit $(\kappa_\g^\infty)_{\g_i}^\infty\in\F_{\g_i}^{-1}(0)$.
+By uniform contraction of the iteration and \eqref{gtogipregluingest}, we conclude that $\|(\kappa_\g^\infty)_{\g_i}^0-(\kappa_\g^\infty)_{\g_i}^\infty\|_{k,2,\delta}\to 0$.
+It thus follows that

-Now we claim that $(\kappa_g^\infty)_{g_i}^\infty=\kappa_{g_i}^\infty$, which is clearly sufficient to conclude the proof.
+Now we claim that $(\kappa_\g^\infty)_{\g_i}^\infty=\kappa_{\g_i}^\infty$, which is clearly sufficient to conclude the proof.

-By construction, we have $L_{g_i}((\kappa_g^\infty)_{g_i}^\infty)=L_{g_i}((\kappa_g^\infty)_{g_i}^0)=L_g(\kappa_g^\infty)=L_g(\kappa_g^0)=L_0(\kappa)$ and similarly $L_{g_i}(\kappa_{g_i}^\infty)=L_{g_i}(\kappa_{g_i}^0)=L_0(\kappa)$.
-Thus $(\kappa_g^\infty)_{g_i}^\infty$ and $\kappa_{g_i}^\infty$ differ by an element of $\ker L_{g_i}=\im Q_{g_i}$, which is enough. \end{proof}
+By construction, we have $L_{\g_i}((\kappa_\g^\infty)_{\g_i}^\infty)=L_{\g_i}((\kappa_\g^\infty)_{\g_i}^0)=L_\g(\kappa_\g^\infty)=L_\g(\kappa_\g^0)=L_0(\kappa)$ and similarly $L_{\g_i}(\kappa_{\g_i}^\infty)=L_{\g_i}(\kappa_{\g_i}^0)=L_0(\kappa)$.
+Thus $(\kappa_\g^\infty)_{\g_i}^\infty$ and $\kappa_{\g_i}^\infty$ differ by an element of $\ker L_{\g_i}=\im Q_{\g_i}$, which is enough. \end{proof}

-\begin{lemma} The gluing map \eqref{gluingmap} is a germ of bijection.
+\begin{lemma} The gluing map \eqref{gluingmap} is a local bijection.
 That is, for every sufficiently small neighborhood $U$ of the basepoint in the domain, there exists an open neighborhood $V$ of the basepoint in the target such that every $v\in V$ has a unique inverse image $u\in U$. \end{lemma}

-\begin{proof} Let $x\in\Mbar_\ast(T)_J$, and denote the corresponding map by $u:C\to\hat X$.
+\begin{proof} Let $x\in\Mbar(T)_J$, and denote the corresponding map by $u:C\to\hat X$.
 We assume that $x$ is sufficiently close to $x_0$, and we will show that $x$ has a unique inverse image under the gluing map \eqref{gluingmap}.

 Concretely, $x$ close to $x_0$ in the Gromov topology means the following.
-We may identify $C$ with $(C_\beta,j_w)$, for arbitrarily small gluing parameters $\beta\in\CC^{E^\mathrm{int}(T')}\times\CC^N$ and an almost complex structure $j_w$ which agrees with $j_0$ except over a compact set (away from the ends/necks) where it is arbitrarily $C^\infty$ close to $j_0$.
-Furthermore, the map $u:(C_\beta,j_w)\to\hat X$ is arbitrarily $C^0$-close to $u_0$ away from the Reeb ends/necks, and over the Reeb ends/necks it is arbitrarily $C^0$-close after forgetting the $\RR$-coordinate.
-Note that by Lemma \ref{apriorijhol} and Arzel\`a--Ascoli, we in fact have $u$ is arbitrarily $C^\infty$-close to $u_0$ away from the ends/necks.
+We may identify $C$ with $(C_\beta,j_w)$, for arbitrarily small gluing parameters $\beta\in\CC^{E^\eint(T')}\times\CC^N$ and an almost complex structure $j_w$ which agrees with $j_0$ except over a compact set (away from the ends/necks) where it is arbitrarily $C^\infty$ close to $j_0$.
+Furthermore, the map $u:(C_\beta,j_w)\to\hat X$ is arbitrarily $C^0$-close to $u_0$ away from the Reeb ends/necks (which by Lemma \ref{apriorijhol} implies arbitrarily $C^\infty$ close, at least away from the nodes of $C_0$ which are resolved in $C$; the behavior of $u$ in these neighborhoods is controlled by Lemma \ref{apriorinode}).
+We will discuss the situation over the Reeb ends/necks shortly.